 The transition to one state in this case is rather quick.
-In real applications, transitions are likely to be defined as being much slower-the time periods being much shorter-and of course transitions are not stable from time period to time period.
+In real applications, transitions are likely to be defined as being much slower - the time periods being much shorter - and of course transitions are not stable from time period to time period.
 However in the example we develop in this paper for the city of Bauru, this kind of analysis is useful because it points out the intrinsic trends in the system as well as the focusing on the speed at which transitions take place.

-2.2.
-Locational dynamics
+2.2 Locational Dynamics

-In most cell-space models of this type, there is a strict separation of locational distribution from absolute growth mechanisms in that invariably growth or decline is assumed at the aggregate level, and the focus of such models is on allocating land use of various kinds to cells at a disaggregate zonal level.
+In most cell-space models of this type, there is strong separability of locational from growth mechanisms in that invariably growth or decline is assumed at the aggregate level, and the focus of such models is on allocating land use of various kinds to cells.
 In short, it is not possible to write the aggregate dynamics in terms of the disaggregate locational processes in the simple form we have just shown.
-It is therefore not possible to produce a simple algebra for the model from the bottom up and this is due to the fact that the model's locational mechanisms are expressed as decision rules, often of a 'yes/no' binary variety.
+It is therefore not possible to produce a simple algebra for the model from the bottom up and this is due to the fact that the model's locational mechanisms are expressed as decision rules, often of binary variety.
 This means that the locational processes adopted by the model distribute quantities of the form ΔN^k .
 These totals are not calibrated in any way; they are exogenous to the system as the previous exposition assumes.
-In this section however it will be clear that the model's locational processes are subject to a calibration in that we will assume like many before us (for example, Chapin & Weiss, 1968, to Clarke & Gaydos, 1998) that we can define social and infrastructural factors that determine the best transition probabilities at the cellular level.
+In this section however it will be clear that the model's locational processes are subject to a calibration in that we will assume like many before us (for example, Chapin and Weiss, 1968 to Clarke et al., 1998) that we can define social and infrastructural factors that determine the best transition probabilities at the cellular level.

-As we have stated, we define cellular change as $\Delta N_i^{kl}=1$ or 0.
-However, although this is in binary form, this change is associated with a transition probability $p_i^{kl}(t)$ relevant to predicting the transition from k to l but which is not observable.
-Although we are only able to observe the discrete change, we assume that there is a set of such probabilities at the cellular level which is used in making decisions about what land use change is most likely.
+As we have stated, we define cellular change as $\Delta N_i^{kl} = 1$ or 0.
+However, although this is in binary form, this change is associated with a transition probability $p_i^{kl}(t)$ relevant to predicting the transition from k to l but not observable.
+We are only able to observe the discrete change but we assume that there is a set of such probabilities at the cellular level which is used in making decisions about what land use change is most likely.
 We choose these probabilities to optimize the predicted transitions $(\Delta N_i^{kl})'$ to the observed ΔN_i^{kl} over all cells i.
-The generic form for these probabilities can be stated as
+The generic form for these probabilities is

-$$p_i^{kl}(t) = \Theta\left[f\left(X_i^1, X_i^2, ...
-X_i^E\right), g\left(N_i^k(t), N_j^l \in \Omega_i, l \in M\right)\right]$$ (14)
+$$p{i}^{kl}(t) = \Theta \left[f \left(X{i}^{1}, X{i}^{2}, \dots, X{i}^{E} \right), g \left(N{i}^{k}(t), N{j}^{l} \in \Omega{i}, l \in M \right) \right] \quad .$$ (14)

 This equation is in two parts.
-The first which is governed by the function $f(\bullet)$ combines a series of intervening factors for each cell $\{X_i^e, e=1, 2, ..., E\}$ which we specify using a Bayesian updating procedure based on the 'weights of evidence' logit approach applied to map overlays (Bonham-Carter, 1994).
+The first which is governed by the function $f(\bullet)$ combines a series of intervening factors for each cell $\{X_i^e, e = 1, 2, ..., E\}$ using a Bayesian updating procedure based on the 'weights of evidence' logit approach applied to map overlays (Bonham-Carter, 1994).
 The second function $g(\bullet)$ relates the existing land use type in cell i to all those land uses l in their Moore (8 cell) neighborhood Ω_i .
-Two operations-the expander and patcher-are used to effect this by choosing cells which are at the 'frontier' of development (expander) or in distinct but separable development nuclei (patcher).
+Two operations - the expander and patcher - are used to effect this by choosing cells which are at the 'frontier' of development (expander) or in distinct but separable development nuclei (patcher).
 The cell probabilities determined from the first function $f(\bullet)$ are modified by these operations when the second function $g(\bullet)$ is applied.
 We will illustrate this in the next section.